meetcitrusbug/django_boilerplate/README.md

 ## Make .env file
--  Make .env file in root of project paste all environment varialble from environment.txt
+-  Make .env file in root of project paste all environment variable from environment.txt

 ## Setup database
 - Setup database with name 'django_boilerplate'